Why Are Millionaires Buying $500 Replicas Instead of Real Rolexes?

 For wealthy travelers, the fear of theft abroad is very real.
 Traveling with an authentic Rolex, especially to destinations with higher crime rates, is risky.
 Insurance can help recover the financial loss, but not the personal violation that comes with theft.

-That’s why many millionaires now pack a high-end replica for travel.
+Thats why many millionaires now pack a high-end replica for travel.
 They get the style and recognition of a Rolex without the fear of losing something irreplaceable.
 In cities known for pickpocketing and robbery, wearing a $500 replica simply makes more sense.

 Ethical Considerations: Do Millionaires Care?

-While counterfeit goods do pose ethical concerns, many replica manufacturers today operate in a gray area, branding their products as “homage watches” or “replica-grade watches for entertainment purposes.”
+While counterfeit goods do pose ethical concerns, many replica manufacturers today operate in a gray area, branding their products as homage watches or replica-grade watches for entertainment purposes.
 This softens the blow for buyers with ethical concerns.

 Millionaires making these purchases often rationalize the decision by pointing to the following: